GoogleCloudPlatform/PerfKitBenchmarker/README.md

 **Ceph integration**
 Currently only Ceph volumes are supported.
 Running benchmarks which require scratch volume is only permitted if you have Kubernetes cluster integrated with Ceph.
 There are some configuration steps you need to follow before you will be able to spawn Kubernetes PODs with Ceph volume.
 On each of Kubernetes-Nodes do the following:
-1. copy /etc/ceph directory from Ceph-host,
+1. Copy /etc/ceph directory from Ceph-host
-2. install `ceph-common` package so that `rbd` command is available
+2. Install `ceph-common` package so that `rbd` command is available
-  * if your Kubernetes cluster is running on CoreOS, then you need to create a bash script called `rbd` which will run `rbd` command inside a Docker container:
+  * If your Kubernetes cluster is running on CoreOS, then you need to create a bash script called `rbd` which will run `rbd` command inside a Docker container:
       ```
       #!/usr/bin/bash
       /usr/bin/docker run -v /etc/ceph:/etc/ceph -v /dev:/dev -v /sys:/sys  --net=host --privileged=true --rm=true ceph/rbd $@